 Lose It! (free)

 Lose It! is a weight-loss app, but instead of recording the number of calories you want per meal, you just set general goals and a bodyweight target that you want to reach.
 Then you accurately track what you are eating and what sort of exercise you are getting.
 The app includes a food database with millions of options to choose from, a scanning function so you can instantly add purchased foods, and even some photo recognition for basic foods.
-It’s ideal if you like to combine planning with tracking both your food intake and exercise levels.
+Lose It! is ideal if you like to combine meal planning with tracking both your food intake and exercise levels.
 It’s especially handy if you’re running Apple devices already; it’s compatible with Apple Health and the Apple Watch.
-In recent updates the app now sends recipe ingredients as separate food items to the Apple Health App.
+In recent updates, the app now sends recipe ingredients as separate food items to the Apple Health App.
 The newest versions update the recipe feature to let you copy a recipe and add additional serving units.
 There are also updates to the Apple Watch and Steps connection and enhanced status screens.
 The app now supports viewing your grocery lists on your Apple Watch.

 Paprika Recipe Manager 3 is an interactive meal planner.
 In addition to the usual features like finding recipes online, building automatic grocery lists, and planning meals for the week or month, it provides tools that you can use to go deeper.
-Automatically scale ingredients, cross them off as you add them to your dish, post photos to your
+You can automatically scale ingredients, cross them off as you add them to your dish, and post photos to your

 Yummly is a food-sharing and recipe-finding app that features plenty of vivid photos and a rating system to help you find the most popular (or at least the most talked-about) recipes online.
 When it comes time to actually make the dish, Yummly can also supply video guides.
 The app even recommends foods you might like.
 If you have your meal routine worked out but need some help finding the right